 Unified Library Management System: One platform, 23 campuses

-This article was written by Victoria Billings on October 14th, 2014.
+This article was written by CSU Libraries on October 14th, 2014.

 The Unified Library Management System, or ULMS, is a next-generation platform that would bring together library technology for all 23 California State University campuses.
 Currently, each campus has about three to five different information resource management systems, many that don’t talk with each other or with the other campuses.

 Right now, the CSU Council of Library Deans, with the backing of the Chancellor’s Office, is preparing to put out a request for proposals for the technology to link their libraries.
 After taking stock of their options, they hope to choose a system that will connect their separate CSU campuses through powerful cloud-based computing.

 The goal is to not just make research easier for library users, but also to ensure equity across the campuses, said Gerry Hanley, assistant vice chancellor for academic technology services at the CSU.
 Hanley is championing the project at the Chancellor’s Office.

 “I think the big important issue is to ensure equity across all campuses, to every student and faculty and staff to have equally successful and powerful library services, whether you’re on a big campus, a small campus, a rich campus or a poor campus,” Hanley said.

 The ULMS will ensure that equity by becoming the source for electronic resources for every campus.
 It will also help library staff manage print collections and assess user data, giving the CSU a broader picture of what resources are in demand.